kcmerrill/alfred/TFM.md

 ```

 Lets say you're in `current_project` and you're working, but there is a task in folderB that you want to use.
 You can call it via `alfred @folderB:taskname.to.call`.

-Want to change the filename to use?
-You can simply use the `-f` flag.
-By default, `-f` defaults to alfred, however, you can change it to whatever you'd like, so in the above example, you can switch `alfred.yml` to whatever you set the `-f` flag to.

 ### Remote tasks